EkaterinaDiaz/EkaterinaDiaz/README.md

 - 👋 Hi, I’m @EkaterinaDiaz
-- 👀 I’m a Designated Support Specialist for Shotgrid at Autodesk
+- 👀 I’m a Technical Account Specialist for Shotgrid at Autodesk